 But most biblical covenants are conditional, an agreement between two parties.
-Generally they are between God and his people.
-There are four significant covenants that I believe have bearing on the relationship between Israel and the Church and they are each discussed below.
+Generally, they are between God and his people.
+There are four significant covenants that I believe have bearing on the relationship between Israel and the Church, and they are each discussed below.

 “Look around from where you are, to the north and south, to the east and west.
 All the land that you see I will give to you and your offspring forever.
 I will make your offspring like the dust of the earth, so that if anyone could count the dust, then your offspring could be counted.
 Go, walk through the length and breadth of the land, for I am giving it to you.”Genesis 13:14b-17 NIV

-This is an unconditional covenant.
+This was an unconditional covenant.
 There is no hint in it, or in anything that follows, that Abraham and his descendants had to agree to it or fulfill any obligation.
 The promise of land and descendants was made unconditionally.

 A second significant covenant was the one made with Abraham’s descendants after their deliverance from Egyptian captivity.
 God brought them to Mt.
-Sinai and while there established a covenant agreement with them.
+Sinai and, while there, established a covenant agreement with them.
 But this covenant, unlike the one made with Abraham, was conditional.

 ‘You yourselves have seen what I did to Egypt, and how I carried you on eagles’ wings and brought you to myself.
 Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation.’Exodus 19:4-6a NIV